Scottish annals reveal that the Blankoh surname came from a place name in Scotland

 Notable amongst the family at this time was Henry Blencowe, High Sheriff

 in 1625; and Anne Blencowe, Lady Blencowe, née Wallis (1656-1718), an English compiler of recipes.
-It is generally thought that she developed an early version of what is now named a "stock cube" or "bouillon cube."...
-Another 49 words (4 lines of text) are included under the topic Early Blankoh Notables in all our PDF Extended History products and printed products wherever possible.
+It is generally thought that she developed an early version of what is now named a "stock cube" or "bouillon cube."
+She called her recipes "receipts" and were kept in the library of her daughter Susanna Jennens at Weston Hall.
+The house passed through the female line until the book was discovered by Georgia Sitwell who arranged for the book to be published in 1925...
+Another 93 words (7 lines of text) are included under the topic Early Blankoh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blankoh family to the New World and Oceana